THE DANGERS OF

 If you've been searching for information on how to lucid dream, you're probably feeling a little overwhelmed.
 The internet is full of lucid dreaming tutorials, guides, and 'experts', but how do you distinguish reality from hype, fact from fiction?

-However, there are some genuine dangers involved when it comes to choosing your educational source.
+With unknowns aside, there are some clear issues involved when it comes to choosing your educational source.

-Sadly, the real danger of lucid dreaming comes not from the experience itself but form the chancers and charlatans who are willing to mislead you, often with dangerous ideas and misinformation.
+Sadly, there are many chancers and charlatans who are willing to mislead you, often with dangerous ideas and misinformation.

-I don't want you to miss out on this true wonder of the human mind, so I've put together a quick guide to help you spot the charlatans from the real teachers.
+I don't want you to miss out on this fascinating state of mind, I've put together a quick guide to help you spot the charlatans from cautious and reliable educators.

 Don't be drawn in by false promises and hyperbole!